-Each week from December to March, our local fruit vendor, Antonio, elicits his ever changing citrus goods with little prompts, “Gaby, you must try this”!
+Each week from December to March, our local fruit vendor, Antonio, elicits his ever-changing citrus goods with little prompts, “Gabriella, you must try this”!
 Grabbing a freshly sliced orange from the counter, leaving a sweet puddle of its recent disembowelment, I slurp and sip my way around the rind.
 My face beamed in joy, as I felt the bright acidity dance with the mellow fleshy pulp.
-Antonio smiles and says, “Es muy rico Gaby“!
+Antonio smiles and says, “Es muy rico !”

-We adore them, and so do the Spaniards!
-Walk into any bar, restaurant or homestead, and you’re likely to encounter a contraption for extracting this gorgeously sweet and pungent juice for daily consumption.
-Like Spanish cured ham, fresh-squeezed orange juice made from locally grown produce is found everywhere.
+We adore Spanish oranges, and so do the Spaniards!
+Walk into any bar, restaurant, or homestead, and you’re likely to encounter a contraption for extracting this gorgeously pungent juice for daily consumption.
+Like Spanish cured ham, fresh-squeezed orange juice made from locally grown produce is found throughout Spain.

 But how did oranges come to Spain?

 We first need to distinguish between two very different types of oranges: the internationally known sweet orange, Citrus sinensis, as opposed to the bitter, sour, orange Citrus aurantium.